dariopellegrini/kdone-website/geolocation.md

 ```

 This will add a `Geolocation` attribute to API requests.
-Body will be made like that
+The body will be made like that
 ```json
 {
    "name":"McDonald's",